Generic Name: argatroban (ar GAT roe ban)

 a bleeding or blood clotting disorder (such as hemophilia);

-Argatroban is not expected to be harmful to an unborn baby.
-However, aspirin is sometimes given with argatroban, and taking aspirin during late pregnancy may cause bleeding in the mother or the baby during delivery.
+Acova is not expected to be harmful to an unborn baby.
+However, taking this medicine during late pregnancy may cause bleeding in the mother or the baby during delivery.
 Tell your doctor if you are pregnant while taking aspirin.

-It is not known whether argatroban passes into breast milk or if it could harm a nursing baby.
+It is not known whether Acova passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 How is argatroban given?

-Argatroban is injected into a vein through an IV.
+Acova is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-Argatroban is sometimes given together with aspirin.
+This medicine is sometimes given together with aspirin.

 If you are receiving this injection during an angioplasty procedure, the medicine will be given throughout the entire procedure and for up to 24 hours after the procedure.

-Argatroban is given around the clock until your blood coagulates properly.
-Your doctor will test your blood often to determine how long to treat you with argatroban.
+Acova is given around the clock until your blood coagulates properly.
+Your doctor will test your blood often to determine how long to treat you with this medicine.

-Because argatroban keeps your blood from coagulating (clotting) to prevent unwanted blood clots, it can also make it easier for you to bleed, even from a minor injury.
-Contact your doctor or seek emergency medical attention if you have bleeding that will not stop.
+Because Acova keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed.
+Contact your doctor or seek emergency medical attention if you have unusual bruising, or any bleeding that will not stop.

 What happens if I miss a dose?

-Since argatroban is given by a healthcare professional, you are not likely to miss a dose.
+Since Acova is given by a healthcare professional, you are not likely to miss a dose.